Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 Singalong Shows

-The TV show Sing Along with Mitch in the 1960s popularized the idea of displaying lyrics on a screen for sing-along sessions.
+The TV show Sing Along with Mitch in the 1960s popularized displaying lyrics on a screen for sing-along sessions.

 In Japan, there are over